Agriculture of Bihar: Milk

 The Dairy co-operative was founded in 1983 to coordinate the work of various local milk unions.
 The government opened Nalanda dairy in 2013 which is the Largest Automation-based Dairy Plant in Eastern India.
 The establishment of Sudha was a result of White Revolution.
 In January 2021,the organisation had decided to make two new dairy plants in Bhagalpur and Purnia districts operational by the next three-four months each with a capacity of 2 lakh litres per day.
 The setting of new plants would help enhance the income of the milk producers of the region.
-In year 2020,Bihar Government started a dairy plant of 5 lakh litres per day and an animal fodder plant of 300 MT per day at Bihian.
+In year 2020,Bihar Government started a dairy plant of 5 lakh litres /per day and an animal fodder plant of 300 MT per day at Bhuiyan.
 For setting up dairy plants and animal fodder plants in the state, the government had released a sum of Rs 53 crores to Comfed as first instalment out of Rs 234 crores.
 In 2018,Bihar State Milk Co-operative Federation, known as Sudha, planned at consolidating its market in Guwahati before expanding its reach to other states of the Northeast.